P1NHE4D/Comparator/README.md

 ## Requirements
 As already mentioned in the introduction, the comparator uses an elastic search data set and the natural language processing service by IBM Watson.
-Hence, in order to use the backend properly, you need a IBM Watson account and a working api key for the natural language processing service.
+Hence, in order to use the backend properly, you need an IBM Watson account and a working api key for the natural language processing service.
 You can create an IBM watson account [here](https://developer.ibm.com).

 Moreover, you also need an elastic search account that is entitled to access the elastic search cluster provided by the University of Hamburg.